2011Scape/.github/profile/README.md

 # Introduction
 </div><p align="left">
 Welcome to 2011Scape, an open-source emulation of RuneScape as it was in 2011.
 We encourage all newcomers to the project, whether you're interested in playing single-player, on the official world, or contributing whether you're an entry-level or an experienced developer.
-2011Scape is licensed with Apache-2.0, and all use or distribution of the code follows the license' permissions.
+2011Scape is licensed with BSD 3-Clause License, and all use or distribution of the code follows the license' permissions.
 </p>
 <p align="center">